-International student tuition fees represents an important source of revenue for the College allowing the College to develop and support new programs, hire additional staff to support student services, and fund capital projects benefitting both domestic and international students.
+In 2016/17, the College's actual growth in international FTE (22.2%) exceeded the budgeted growth (8.0%).
+International student tuition fees represent an important source of revenue for the College, allowing the College to develop and support new programs, hire additional staff to support student services, and fund capital projects benefitting both domestic and international students.
 Douglas College continues to exhibit strong, sustained growth while maintaining a high standard for international students.
 The success rate for international students is about the same as for our domestic students.
-In 2015/16 our actual growth in international FTE (11.9%) exceeded our targeted budgeted growth (8.0%).